 The purpose of this hypothesis was to find out whether children engaged in child labour considered schooling as important or not.
 The basic assumption was that children are no longer interested in schooling but child labour.
 The information was solicited from 30 (thirty) school children.
-The children's attitude towards schooling is summarized by table 1:

-Table 1: Children's attitude towards schooling and child labour life.
+The children's attitude towards schooling is summarized by table 1 Table 1 reveals that 20 (67%) of the respondents perceived child labour as worthy in their life.
 They strongly asserted that work is a determinant of humanity.
 For example, they mentioned the money obtained from child labour assist them to meet their basic needs.
 Some respondents said that child labour was important since it enabled them to meet school requirements.
 They observed that child labour was a backbone of their future life.
 Therefore majority of the children engaged in child labour, 20 (67%) confirmed that school to them was not quite important.
 Whereas other 10 (33%) showed interest in schooling than being employed.